Resources for

 Auto Insurance can account for more than one fifth of ongoing car insurance.
 Car insurance rates for seniors can vary depending on age, health, and driving history.
 However, seniors don't always have the highest rates.
 Seniors can take defensive driving courses and tests to qualify for lower car insurance rates.
 These courses can help drivers compensate for age-related changes and improve driving skills.

-• AAA RoadWise Driver: Teaches the latest vehicle technology, including lane-departure warning systems and adaptive cruise control - LINK
+• AAA RoadWise Driver: Teaches the latest vehicle technology, including lane-departure warning systems and adaptive cruise control - Website

-• AARP Smart Driver: Helps drivers learn how to reduce distractions, maintain following distance, and use safety features like anti-lock brakes and airbags - LINK
+• AARP Smart Driver: Helps drivers learn how to reduce distractions, maintain following distance, and use safety features like anti-lock brakes and airbags - Website

-• Senior Driving Discount of America (SSDA): Offers online classes and tests that demonstrate safe driving skills LINK
+• Senior Driving Discount of America (SSDA): Offers online classes and tests that demonstrate safe driving skills Website

 Life Insurance